-Esther Mbabazi (1995) is a documentary photographer in Kampala, Uganda.
-Coming from a humble background, her work explores living conditions in African settings specializing on the social, economic, physical and emotional aspects of...
+Esther Ruth Mbabazi is a photographer based in Kampala, Uganda.
+Esther uses storytelling and photojournalism to address issues in her society.
+Coming from a humble background, her work explores changing conditions on the African continent, with a...

 An expectant woman rests outside a rural health center in Bududa, Uganda, as she prepares to give birth, on November 11, 2016.
 In 2010, the government banned the practice of Traditional Birth Attendants (TBAs), but did little to improve modern maternal health services in rural areas of Uganda.
 While Uganda’s maternal mortality rate has declined in recent years, women in rural areas still suffer disproportionately from a lack of medical services.
 In northern Uganda, a woman has a one-in-25 lifetime chance of dying in childbirth.